International Summer School Ringerike – International Management and International Marketing

 Housing and training center

-Students reside in single, furnished rooms with private bathrooms located on in modern and fully equiped dormitories on campus.
+Students reside in single, furnished rooms with private bathrooms located on in modern and fully equipped dormitories on campus.
 All cooking and food preparation are done in a shared kitchen.
 USN provides students with kitchen equipment, bed linens, and bedding.
 Each floor has a common eating and recreational area.
 More information about housing is available at our Student Welfare Organisations webpage.

 In addition to high standard housing, USN offers a training center with weight room and gym for basketball and other sports.
 The training center is located on-campus.
 The housing fee includes lunch served by the USN cafeteria served on Monday through Thursdays between classes.